Alphabet soup for the soul vol.2 –“R”

 Daniel Goleman speaks about this eloquently in his book Emotional Intelligence calling it ‘Amygdala Hijack.’

-It is when we are repeating programs from our past, a subconscious rewind, of a former time, event or reaction that we are not in control of.
+It is when we are repeating programs from our past, a subconscious rewind of a former time, event or reaction that we are not in control of.
 The result is that it usually doesn’t end well for us or those around us.

-Goleman determines that Emotional Intelligence or EQ is more important than IQ.
+Goleman determines that Emotional Intelligence, or EQ is more important than IQ.

 When we notice a feeling we don’t like, such as anger, sadness or fear, our body signals us to regulate.
-If we do not restrict right then and there, we react, which is never a good idea.
+If we do not restrict ourselves right then and there, we react, which is never a good idea.

 When we regulate our emotions, we are in control of our response to things that unfold in our inner and outer world.

 Responding instead of reacting can require breathing, praying or meditating (even journalling) about something before we react.
-Still, if we can stop the “amygdala hi-jack,” we will make better choices, leading to a better life.
+Still, if we can stop the “amygdala hijack,” we will make better choices, leading to a better life.

 Published by Hdavey Thoreau